About Diné College

 A drug-free school policy has been adopted by the College and the Navajo Nation in compliance with the Drug-Free Schools and Communities Act Amendments of 1989 (P.L.
 101-226).
 The College is committed to preventing the abuse of alcohol and the illegal use of drugs and alcohol by students and employees.
 Smoking and the use of smokeless tobacco are also prohibited in College buildings and vehicles.

-Diné College does not discriminate on the basis of race, ethnicity, religion, national origin, sex, age or disability.
-The College complies with the Civil Rights Act of 1964, the Title IX of the Education Amendment Act of 1972, Section 503 and 504 of the Rehabilitation Act of 1973, Section 402 of the Vietnam Era Veterans Readjustment Act of 1975, the Age Discrimination in Employment Act of 1967, as amended, and the Navajo Preference in Employment Act.
-Equal opportunity for employment and admission is extended to all persons.
+Diné College is committed to the policy of equal opportunity and non-discrimination in employment and education regardless of race, ethnicity, religion, national origin, sex, sexual orientation, age, or disability.
+The College complies with the Civil Rights Act of 1964, Title IX of the Education Amendment Act of 1972, the Americans with Disabilities Act and Sections 503 and 504 of the Rehabilitation Act of 1973, Section 402 of the Vietnam Era Veterans Readjustment Act of 1975, Age Discrimination in Employment Act of 1967 as amended, and the Navajo Preference in Employment Act.

 Social Security or CX numbers are used for students' identification and records only.
 The Family Education Rights and Privacy Act of 1974 protect the privacy of such information.
 The College provides access to specified official records related to the student and an opportunity to change such records if they are inaccurate while providing for the challenge of actual grades received.
 Only the Registrar’s Office and other authorized personnel have access to student files.
 To insure that their rights are upheld, students are required to file requests for non-disclosure on an annual basis if withholding of directory information is desired.
 Such requests will be honored for one academic year.